CCMS-UCSD/GNPSDocumentation/docs/featurebasedmolecularnetworking.md

 ##### Programmatic Access to FBMN

-For programmatic access to the FBMN workflow, contact Mingxun Wang at <miw023@ucsd.edu>.
+For programmatic access to the FBMN workflow, contact Mingxun Wang at <mingxun.wang@cs.ucr.edu>.

 ### Join the GNPS Community !